The Essential Beginner’s Guide to Poker Odds

-As an example – you have two diamonds in your hand and there are two diamonds on the flop.
+For example, you have two diamonds in your hand and two diamonds on the flop.
 Your odds here for making a flush are around 2 to 1, which means you can expect to hit a flush approximately every three hands.
-Having this information can help you make your move and potentially give you an advantage over other players.
+This information can help you make your move and potentially give you an advantage over other players.

 How to Calculate Poker Outs

-Another key set of odds you will want to learn to calculate to be successful in poker is your ‘out’ odds.
+Another key set of odds you’ll want to learn to calculate to be successful in poker is your ‘out’ odds.
 Outs are any cards in the deck that can help improve your hand.
-For example, if you have two hearts in your hand, and there are two hearts in the flop, then your outs are nine.
-This is because there are 13 hearts card in the deck, four are visible, so there are potentially nine left to be dealt.
+For example, if you have two hearts in your hand, and there are two hearts on the flop, then you have nine outs.
+There are 13 hearts in the deck, four are visible, so there are potentially nine left to be dealt.